OWASP Top 10 Overview

 Its core purpose is to be the thriving global community that drives visibility and evolution in the safety and security of the world's software.
 And its core values are to be open, innovative, global, and to have integrity.

-There have been several iterations of the OWASP Top 10 since 2003.
+Since 2003, there have been several iterations of the OWASP Top 10.
 You can think of the Top 10 as basically a list of how not to get hacked.
 The official document provides information about determining your vulnerability, prevention strategies, examples, and testing strategies.

-Caroline Wong (@CarolineWMWong) first learned about the OWASP Top 10 years ago while she worked at eBay, where she launched her infosec career.
+Caroline Wong (@CarolineWMWong) first learned about the OWASP Top 10 years ago while working at eBay, where she launched her infosec career.
 These days, she's Chief Strategy Officer for Cobalt.io and teaches the subject on LinkedIn Learning.
-You can learn in much more detail about the OWASP Top 10 through her courses there.
+You can learn more about the OWASP Top 10 through her courses there.

-To teach this subject matter, Caroline makes use of memorable analogies, which is what the rest of the talk will cover.
+To teach this subject matter, Caroline uses memorable analogies, which is what the rest of the talk will cover.

 Injection, loosely speaking, involves tricking systems into interpreting untrusted data as trusted commands (e.g. SQL injection).